CubOfJudahsLion/fountain2latex/README.md

 # Installing from sources

-Needless to say, you need GHC 9.2.8+ to do this.
+Needless to say, you need <span class="sans-serif">GHC</span> 9.2.8+ to do this.
 If you don’t have it, you can always install from release, as shown in the previous section.

 Just `cd` to the `fountain2latex` directory and run: